How To Stop Being Codependent And Overcome Codependency

 If you feel you are living in the shadow of your partner or have a compulsive need to care for your partner, even if it means sacrificing your own needs, it can be a sign of a codependent relationship

 Codependency is not classified as a mental illness; it is a learned maladaptive behavior of self-sacrifice.
-For some, the first step to addressing codependency is acknowledging its existence and the need for support.
+For some, the first step in how to stop being codependent is addressing unhealthy behavior related to codependency and acknowledging its existence and the need for support.

 If you are experiencing signs of codependency or feel your partner's behaviors and thoughts are central to your self-worth, you may want to consider whether you have a codependent personality.
 Addressing underlying substance use disorders, mental illness, and low self-esteem may be a start.
 You can also try the following.

-In addition to psychotherapy, you may find it helpful to use workbooks to develop a more profound understanding of your self-esteem.
+In addition to psychotherapy, you may find it helpful to use workbooks to develop a deeper understanding of your self-esteem.
 You might also keep a journal about your feelings and relationship dynamics.
 Try to reflect on the following questions:

 • Can you find examples of codependency in your relationship?
 When does it typically occur?